Northern Food Innovation Challenge

 Key Challenge Areas

-Priority is being given to projects that use innovative solutions that work in a northern or remote climate, can be deployed in the territories, and address one or more of the following areas:
+Priority was given to projects that used innovative solutions that work in a northern or remote climate, can be deployed in the territories, and address one or more of the following areas:

-Projects related to innovative training and capacity building in these areas are also being considered.
+Projects related to innovative training and capacity building in these areas were also considered.

-Priority is being given to proposed projects that address food security in Indigenous communities or other vulnerable populations.
+Priority was given to proposed projects that address food security in Indigenous communities or other vulnerable populations.

 Eligibility